 Motel 6 Virgin Gets Pregnant

-On a Saturday bright morning, June 15, 1968, we married on the cheap, a week after I graduated and turned 18.
-He was a 23 year old college graduate with a good job.
-I was a virgin, high school graduate with no experience.
+On a Saturday, bright morning, June 15, 1968, my fiancée and I were joined in marriage on the cheap, a week after I graduated and turned 18.
+He was the 23-year-old college graduate with a good job promised.
+I was a high school graduate and the virgin bride he ensured.
 Everyone except us thought me too young with the groom kidded about robbing the cradle.

 We married "In the church" meaning a Catholic wedding and a happy mother.
 This required the groom to take Catholic dogma lessons and sign papers to raise our offspring Catholic.
 The civil paper work was simple but the parish priest was difficult thinking I was just a girl being taken advantage of by an older protestant.